bennoH2025/COOLLAB-Community-Nodes/nodes/geometry/3D Shapes/Merkaba-Pyramid/Doc & info Merkaba-Pyramid.md

 `C:\Users\_YourUserName_\AppData\Roaming\Coollab Launcher\Installed Versions\1.4.1 Spout OUT\Nodes\08 3D Shapes\Merkaba-Pyramid`
 Also note your username (Windows account _YourUserName_).

 For the example, I'm was using version "1.4.1 Spout OUT" but for newer versions like 1.5.0 you can easy update the projectfile (LMB for the dropdownmenue to do so) but maybe you nead to have instaled V-1.4.1 to see the project file in the luncher.
-But it's a extendet Version for 1.5.0 also here I made after, and for this version are 2 Demo-Videos on my YT-channel. https://youtu.be/w6OPx42v43c
+But it's a extendet Version for 1.5.0 also here I made after, and for this version are 2 Demo-Videos on my YT-channel. https://youtu.be/jDStfb7rWyg & https://youtu.be/XpaXf7jpQ_U

 The example project file's (.coollab) should be placed in your Projects directory (in the Launcher):

 `C:\Users\_YourUserName_\AppData\Roaming\Coollab Launcher\Projects`

 A second Coolab project file, created in version 1.5.0, contains additional deformation examples (CoShaping), as well as shading/coloring examples.
 Regarding the latter, however, it should be noted that shading using pbr-textures, in particular, creates very high GPU loads and should be used with caution.
-Using the spout-out feature in addition tobthe pbr-texturing is almost impossible and results in a very low frame rate on my desktop-RTX3080, which is essentially unusable!
+Using the spout-out feature in addition to the pbr-texturing is almost impossible and results in a very low frame rate on my desktop-RTX3080, which is essentially unusable!

 *Connect to Scene:*